Pomaccel/Youtube_Scraping/README.md

-# YouTube Scraping & Analytics Dashboard 🚀
+# YouTube Scraping & Mini Analytics Dashboard 🚀

 An interactive, web-based dashboard built with **Streamlit** that utilizes the official **Google YouTube Data API v3** to scrape, analyze, and export YouTube data (videos, channels, and comments) in real-time.